 Salkeld earned a bachelor’s in early childhood education from Villa Julie College in 2006 and a master’s in curriculum, instruction and assessment in 2013 from Walden University.

-"I took a high school class called Child Development, where children came in and we got to teach and work with them.
-From there, I..." (read more)
+"I took a high school class called Child Development,..." (read more)